-(3) The amounts in these columns represent the aggregate grant date fair value of the relevant award(s) presented, as determined in accordance with the Financial Accounting Standards Board Accounting Standards Codification Topic 718, "Compensation-Stock Compensation" ("ASC 718").
+The amounts in these columns represent the aggregate grant date fair value of the relevant award(s) presented, as determined in accordance with the Financial Accounting Standards Board Accounting Standards Codification Topic 718, "Compensation-Stock Compensation" ("ASC 718").
 See note 10 of the notes to consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022 regarding assumptions underlying valuation of equity awards.
 Amounts set forth for Mr. Gorenstein reflect his one-time sign-on grants of 3,000,000 Restricted Share Units in March 2022, 470,038 Restricted Share Units attributed to 2020, 2021 and 2022 that were held back in connection with ongoing investigations by the SEC and the OSC, which were subsequently settled on October 24, 2022, and an additional grant of 499,826 Restricted Share Units made in December 2022.
-Amounts set forth for Mr. Schmidt reflect his one-time sign-on grants of 2,000,000 Stock Options and 450,000 Restricted Share Units in 2020, and an annual grant of 124,401 Restricted Share Units.
-Amounts set forth for Mr. Madore reflect his one-time sign-on grants of 113,947 Stock Options and 15,974 Restricted Share Units.
-Amounts set forth for Mr. Madore reflect his one-time sign-on grants of 2020 and 2021 that were held back in connection with ongoing investigations by the SEC and the OSC, which were subsequently settled on December 2022.
-Continues the state forth for Mr. Adore reflect his one-time sign-on grants of 113,947 Stock Options and 15,974 Restricted Share Units.
-Amounts set forth for Mr. Madore reflect his one-time sign-on grants of 2020 and 2021 that were held back in connection with ongoing investigations by the SEC and the OSC, which were subsequently settled on October 24, 2022.
+Amounts set forth for Mr. Schmidt reflect his one-time sign-on grants of 2,000,000 Stock Options and 450,000 Restricted Share Units in 2020, and an annual grant of 124,401 Restricted Share Units made in 2021.
+Amounts set forth for Mr. Holm reflect his one-time sign-on grants of 900,000 Stock Options and 15,974 Restricted Share Units.
+Amounts set forth for Mr. Madore reflect his one-time sign-on grants of 900,000 Stock Options and 50,000 Restricted Share Units.
+Amount set forth for Mr. Jacobson includes 58,287 Restricted Share Units attributed to 2020 and 2021 that were held back in connection with ongoing investigations by the SEC and the OSC, which were subsequently settled on October 24, 2022.
 For more information, see "Long-Term Incentive Compensation" above.